Having control over my Blink security camera system is convenient and all, but it would be much better if I could do the same using my trusty PC.

 Can You Access Blink Cameras Using a PC?

-There is no official support for the Blink app for any operating system that runs on a PC.
+There is no official support for the Blink Home Monitor app for any operating system that runs on a PC.

 Considering many use their PC for controlling and managing their home security systems, it is surprising that Blink hasn't implemented a Windows/mac app.

-Features such as arming-disarming, two-way talks, and recording, amongst others, are all locked behind the Blink app on a smartphone or tablet interface.
+Features such as arming-disarming, two-way audio, live video streaming and recording, Night Vision, and other motion detection based activities are all locked behind the Blink app on a smartphone or tablet interface.

 But fortunately, there are workarounds to this issue.